Experiencing The Health Benefits Of Ashwagandha

 Posted on November 21, 2020

 Its botanical name is Withania somnifera and quite often referred to as Withania most likely because of the difficulty in pronouncing Ashwagandha.
-Nevertheless, this little wonder plant has a number of interesting characteristics which support its use by herbalists, naturopaths and Ayurveda practitioners.
+Nevertheless, this little wonder plant has a number of interesting characteristics that support its use by herbalists, naturopaths and Ayurveda practitioners.

 The plant is native to India and North Africa, its extracts are then used in a variety of formulations designed to treat a number of health conditions.